paulterinho/DRAC_Cloud_Provisioner/README.md

 ▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀
 ===============================================================================================
 ```
+                              In French and English

 ___
 # __English__

-## Tools for the Digital Alliance of Canada's Cloud Computing (DRAC) Environment !
+## Tools for the Digital Research Alliance of Canada's (DRAC) Cloud Computing Environment !

 This project exists to make it easier to 1) create a tailored virtual machine, and 2) provision a cloud instance and deploy the VM to a cloud.
 The Cloud here will be an OpenStack one.